-Marc Teboulle is a Professor at the School of Mathematical
+Marc Teboulle is the Eric and Sheila Samson Chair of Optimization at the School of Mathematical

 Technion, Israel Institute of Technology in 1985.